born5149/local-telemetry-pipeline/README.md

 ## Usage

-Before running the local data loader, ensure you have downloaded the core initialization weights.
+Before running the local data loader, ensure you have downloaded the core initialization weights and the latest training deltas.

-1. Go to the **[Releases](https://github.com/born5149/local-telemetry-pipeline/releases)** tab.
+1. Go to the [Releases](../../releases) tab.
-2. Download tensor_init_weights_v1.bin and place it in the /tests directory.
+2. Download `tensor_init_weights_v1.bin` (core model) and the latest `tensor_weight_delta_vX.bin` (recent updates).
-3. Execute the pipeline.
+3. Place both artifacts in the `/tests` directory.
+4. Execute the pipeline.
+The script will automatically merge the deltas with the base weights during initialization.